MarciaBM/Sorting_Memories/README.md

 Installation
 ------------------
-<li>Start for cloning our repository, you will need to have Git installed.</li>
+.
+Start for cloning our repository, you will need to have **Git** installed (usually it comes already installed on Linux).
 ```
 git clone https://github.com/MarciaBM/script-photos/
 ```
+Or you can just click on the clone button and download the .zip file.

-.Open your terminal inside the downloaded folder at script-photos/src and run:
+.
+Open your terminal inside the downloaded folder at **script-photos/src** and run:
 ```
 javac Main.java
 ```
 ```
-java Main.java
+java Main [path of the folder you want to run the script]
 ```

 And that's it, your running our script, hope you like it and enjoy it!